*This post contains affiliate links. I may earn a commission if you choose to make a purchase.

 This one is super simple.
 The very first board on your account should be dedicated to your content only.
 Every time you have a new post, you should be sharing it to this board along with any other relevant boards and group boards on your account.
 This makes it really easy for people to see what content is yours when they come across your profile.

-Between these two scheduling systems, I sit down every Saturday or Sunday and spend maybe 30-45 minutes scheduling out my Pinterest for the ENTIRE week.
+I sit down every Saturday or Sunday and spend maybe 30-45 minutes scheduling out my Pinterest for the ENTIRE week or two.
 That way I don’t have to sit on Pinterest all day, every day pinning a bunch of new content.
 Let’s be honest, no one has time for that and sometimes, it can be a real time waster as well.
 There are plenty of other things we need to be doing for our blog and businesses.
 So this system works wonders for me!

 Take a Pinterest course.